 Smears are also available during our extended hours clinic on a Tuesday from 0700, please request this early slot if your time is constrained.

-Emergency contraception can be assessed via a GP or practice nurse in emergency appointments.
+Emergency contraception can be accessed via a GP or practice nurse in emergency appointments.

 There are occasions when patients need to be assessed by a GP or Nurse which might involve intimate examinations.